DongnutLa/newsletter_app/README.md

 - Hexagonal architecture for backend development
 - Container/View Pattern for frontend development, separating external services from internal bussiness logic
 - Dockerized both Frontend and Backend and using docker-compose
+- Unit tests for newsletter list and send methods

 ## Execution